brianyoung2575/Options-Trading-Sandbox/README.md

 # Options Trading Sandbox

-This is a trading simulator built to understand how options are priced and how market dynamics like volatility affect them.
+This is an interactive options trading sandbox designed to explore how derivatives behave under changing market conditions.

 ## What this project includes